Sylvester Turner: Personal life

 Turner was married to Cheryl (née Gillum) Turner, a former Harris County assistant district attorney, from 1983 to late 1991.
-They have one daughter, Ashley Page Turner, who married Jimmie Captain in March 2022.
+They had one daughter, Ashley Page Turner, who married Jimmie Captain in March 2022.

 As mayor, Turner hosted the opening ceremonies of Anime Matsuri from 2018 to 2023, barring 2020, having made appearances in anime cosplay as a member of the Akatsuki from Naruto in 2018, Goku from Dragon Ball in 2019, Kyōjurō Rengoku from Demon Slayer in 2021, Ichigo Kurosaki from Bleach in 2022, and Luffy from One Piece in 2023.

 Illness and death

-In November 2022, Turner disclosed that during the summer he had been diagnosed with osteosarcoma, a rare type of bone cancer, for which he had surgery and received six weeks of radiation treatment.
+In November 2022, Turner disclosed that during the summer he had been diagnosed with osteosarcoma, a rare type of bone cancer for which he had surgery and received six weeks of radiation treatment.

-On the afternoon of March 4, 2025, Turner fell ill while working in the Cannon House Office Building complex, but after receiving medical attention was able to attend president Donald Trump's address to Congress that evening.
+On the afternoon of March 4, 2025, Turner fell ill while working in the Cannon House Office Building complex.
+After receiving medical attention, he was able to attend president Donald Trump's address to Congress that evening.
 He later died in the early morning of March 5 at the age of 70.
-Serving a total of 61 days in the House, Turner became the first member of the 119th Congress to die in office and the second incumbent representative for Texas's 18th district to die in a one-year period, after Sheila Jackson Lee.
+Having served a total of 61 days in the House, Turner was the first member of the 119th Congress to die in office and the second incumbent representative for Texas's 18th district (after Sheila Jackson Lee) to die in a one-year period.

 Houston's mayor, John Whitmire, ordered flags in the city of Houston to fly at half-staff in Turner's memory.
 Texas governor Greg Abbott ordered flags across the state of Texas to fly at half-staff for Turner until sunrise on March 8, 2025.

 Turner lay in state at the Houston City Hall rotunda on March 11.
 From March 13–14, Turner lay in honor at the Texas State Capitol's House chamber.
 His funeral took place at The Church Without Walls in Houston on March 15.